Helekin/mern-01-easy-proshop/README.md

 ## About The Project

-This project is a comprehensive exercise corresponding to the Udemy course "MERN From Scratch 2023 | eCommerce Platform" by Brad Traversy (last updated August 2023).
+Greetings!
+Here, you'll find a project derived from the Udemy course "MERN From Scratch 2023 | eCommerce Platform" by instructor Brad Traversy.
+The course was last updated in August 2023.
 It serves as an eCommerce platform developed using MERN stack.

 - [Udemy Instructor](https://www.udemy.com/user/brad-traversy/)
 - [Udemy Course](https://www.udemy.com/course/mern-ecommerce/)